spiegelib/spiegelib/_sources/getting_started/installation.rst.txt

 	#
 	#     $ conda deactivate

-  | At the time of writing, TensorFlow was only supported in python versions 3.5-3.7,
+  | At the time of writing, Py-Boost is only supported in python 3.7 or lower,
 	  so we'll specify python 3.7 for this conda environment.
 Numpy and matplotlib dependencies were also installed here.
 The other dependencies will be installed by pip.